GAIR-NLP/LIMR/readme.md

 <img src="assets/main.png" width="700" alt="simplelr-reaoning-intro-figure_00">
 </div>

-> (a) The accuracy on AIME24 across using different training datasets in RL. (b) A comparison of different data-efficient models.
+> (a) The accuracy on AIME24 across using different training datasets in RL **without any data distillation and SFT training as cold start**. (b) A comparison of different data-efficient models.